 It is important to note that a number from a statistical function calculated for an item does not supplant the importance of practitioner validity.
-Test authors choose or design items on an assessment with intent, informed by their own expertise about the curriculum being measured.
-This practice embeds validity into the assessment creation; the conclusions the test authors seek to make about student learning drove their choices.
-Item statistics included in this tool are meant to supplement, not supplant, practitioner-embedded validity.
+Test authors choose or design items on an assessment with intent, informed by their expertise about the curriculum they’re measuring.

 P-Value

-Since most, and probably all, local assessments are criterion-referenced tests, the intent is for students to demonstrate learning by getting many items correct.
-For this reason, p-values should not be very low on very many items.
+Since most, if not all, local assessments are criterion-referenced tests, the intent is for students to demonstrate learning by getting many items correct.
+For this reason, p-values should not be very low on many items.
 It is sometimes desired to have some more difficult items, as well as some less difficult ones.
-The Local Test Analytics tool will flag items with p-values >= 0.95 as “easy” and <= 0.15 as “hard.”
+The Local Test Analytics tool will flag items with p-values > = 0.95 as “easy” and < = 0.15 as “hard.”

 Item Total Correlation